-- (a) City requirements for a business license as an arborist and the definition of arborist in Bylaw 1831 be amended to provide that International Society of Arboriculture (ISA) certification is the sole and exclusive credential required. - (b) Procedures in Bylaw 1831 and Policy 611 be amended to require that City Arborists visit and inspect all sites under consideration before a tree permit is approved. - (c) Bylaw 1831 be revised to only allow City staff or agents to remove or plant trees on City lands.
+- (a) City requirements for a business license as an arborist and the definition of arborist in Bylaw 1831 be amended to provide that International Society of Arboriculture (ISA) certification is the sole and exclusive credential required for receipt of a licence. - (b) Procedures in Bylaw 1831 and Policy 611 be amended to require that City Arborists visit and inspect all sites under consideration before a tree permit is approved. - (c) Bylaw 1831 be revised to only allow City staff or agents to remove or plant trees on City lands.
+R17 adopted by EAC on 17 December.